fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik, what kind of React project would you consider hard/advanced?
+How would you rank for example phpmyadmin or a site like Youtube, should they be built with React?

 > Hey Fredrik.
 I have a weird theoretical question.
 Do you think we will ever get to the point where web development is so mature that the invention of new frameworks and libraries will slow down ?
 Will we ever get to the point where web development, specifically frontend has a standard of best practices that the community follows ?

 > Do u know of any services that test programmers to see if they meet these requirements?